taroooyan/bg-wiki/Nano-Operation-Manual.md

       - small Red LED will only glow if: GPS is locked, SD card is present, battery has more than 10% charge left, unit is on for one minute, geiger tube is providing a pulse).
 It can be dimmed by putting the DIP switch #2 Off.
       - Speaker "clicks" and small Blue LED blinks for each pulse from the geiger tube.
 It can be dimmed by putting the DIP switch #1 Off.
       - Red LED on GPS unit blinks every 1 second in case the GPS is not locked.
 After that blinks every 10 seconds once locked.
       - the time stamp on the display is in UTC (formerly called GMT) and not in local time.
 The time stamp is refreshed when a log data is written to the card.
 The time stamp is used to create the LOG file name.
-The log filename may not match the date of the measurement in local time (e.g. maybe +/- one day off) given time zone variance.
+The log filename may be +/- one day off from the local date of the measurement given time zones and IDL (International Date Line).

            What are the switches for?